ChaDe1922/apis_sdks_libraries/.guides/content/Get-a-POST-request-working-4fba.md

 ##

-Note: You can use Jupyter Notebooks or a normal `.py` file - whichever you prefer.
-If you use a `.py` file, you can run it by typing `python3 filename.py` into the terminal and pressing Enter/Return (where `filename` is the name of your file).
+Use a normal `.py` file - similar to the last page.
+You can run it by typing `python3 filename.py` into the terminal and pressing Enter/Return (where `filename` is the name of your file).

 In the next lesson, you'll learn how to parse the JSON that gets returned from a GET request.
 In the mean time: